tg-sec/dvna/Task_Report/docs/deploying_report.md

 ## Objective

-The aim of this section is to create documentation in Markdown and use `MkDocs` to deploy the documentation generated as a static site in reference to the 7th point of the [problem statement](problem_statement.md).
+The aim of this section is to create documentation in Markdown and use `MkDocs` to deploy the documentation generated as a static site in reference to the 7th point of the [problem statement](problem_statement.md) under `Task 1`.

 ## Format and Tools